oktadev/okta-blog/_source/_posts/2022-06-06-secure-databases-dotnet.md

 This service does two tasks.
 First, it stores data in Cosmos DB using the `SaveResultAsync` method.
 This simply calls the container you are operating on and creates an item in that container.

-This class also contains the static `InitializeCosmosClientInstanceAsync` method which your `Program.cs` called to return the service.
+This class also contains the static `InitializeCosmosClientInstanceAsync` method, which your `Program.cs` called to return the service.
 Anytime you attempt to access an `ICosmosService` your application will return a singleton using this method.
 This method will ensure your database and your container are created before passing the instance of the `CosmosService` to the consumer to be used.

 Next open `ScrubService.cs` and replace the code there with this implementation.